domoticz/domoticz/dzVents/documentation/README.md

 On the other hand, you have to make sure that dzVents can access the json without the need for a password because some commands are issued using json calls by dzVents.
 Make sure that in Domoticz settings under **Local Networks (no username/password)** you add `127.0.0.1` and you're good to go.

 # Change log
+##[2.4.14]
+- Added domoticz.settings.longitude, domoticz.settings.latitude and localNetworksAllowed = Local network allows password-less access (true / false)
+- Added check for- and message when localNetworksAllowed is false when call to openURL

 ##[2.4.13]
 - Added domoticz.settings.location (domoticz settings location Name)
 - Added domoticz.utils.urlDecode method to convert a string with escaped chars (%20, %3A and the likes) to human readable format